mkevac/goduplicator/README.md

 ```
 ./goduplicator -l ':8080' -f ':8081' -m ':8082' -m ':8083'
 -l is a listening address
--f is am address of a main server
+-f is an address of a main server
 -m is an address of a mirror server (there could be more than one)
 ```